spine-tools/SpineOpt.jl/docs/src/advanced_concepts/temporal_framework.md

 #### Rolling horizon with multiple blocks
 ##### Rolling horizon with different window sizes
 Similar to what has been discussed above in [Different regions/commodities in different resolutions](@ref), different commodities or regions can be modeled with a different resolution in the rolling horizon setting.
 The way to do it is completely analogous.
-Furthermore, when using the rolling horizon framework, a different window size can be chosen for the different modeled components, by simply using a different `block_end` parameter. #TODO: What happens to coupling constraints between different regions?
+Furthermore, when using the rolling horizon framework, a different window size can be chosen for the different modeled components, by simply using a different `block_end` parameter.
+However, using different [block\_end](@ref)s e.g. for interconnected regions should be treated with care, as the variables for each region will only be generated for their respective [temporal\_block](@ref), which in most cases will lead to inconsistent linking constraints.

-##### Rolling horizon where the resolution is dependent on the absolute time
-TODO : How can this be done, since there is no parameter that indicates whether a temporal block is static or rolling

 ##### Putting it all together: rolling horizon with variable resolution that differs for different model components
 Below is an example of an advanced use case in which a rolling horizon optimization is used, and different model components are optimized with a different resolution.
 By choosing the relevant parameters in the following way: